 As you may notice, some features are very similar to HTTP even if Constrained Application Protocol must not be considered a compressed HTTP protocol because it is specifically designed for IoT and in more details for M2M so it is very optimized for this task.

-From the abstraction protocol layer, CoAP can be represented as:
+From the abstraction protocol layer, this protocol can be represented as:

 As you can see there are two different layers that make CoAp protocol: CoAP Message and CoAP Request/Response.
 The Messages layer deals with UDP and with asynchronous messages.
 The Request/Response layer manages request/response interaction based on request/response messages.

 CoAP supports four different message types:

 Before going deeper into the CoAp protocol structure is useful to define some terms that we will use later: